turgu1/maison/Readme.md

 #### User Application Memory Structure

 The user application memory structure **shall** have a `uint32_t` item as the first element in the structure.
 This is used by the framework to verify that the content saved in non-volatile memory is valid using a CRC-32 checksum.
-The content will be initialized (zeroed) if the checksum is bad.
+The whole content will be initialized (zeroed) if the checksum is bad.
 The checksum is computed by the framework, the user application just need to supplied the space in the structure.

 #### maison.loop